 His ambitions are shared or opposed by men and women around the world whose careers intersect his in Houston, London and Baku.
 Those men and women—not the places and people where he grew up—are his friends and enemies, his culture, his landscape, his life.

-Today more than ever before, we form friendships on the job, find mates on the job, share in the thoughts and attitudes and frames of reference of our fellow professionals, and build our homes wherever our work leads, even if that should be to the farthest ends of the world.
+Today more than ever before, we form friendships on the job, find mates on the job, share in the thoughts and attitudes of fellow professionals, and build our homes wherever our work leads, even if that be to the farthest ends of the world.

 A science fiction novel.